-To explore programming with 8051 microcontrollers using Keil embedded C environment.
+OBJECTIVE : To learn programming with 8051 microcontrollers using keil environment.

 Microcontroller is a programmable digital logic device that has on-board micro-processor, RAM, ROM and many other peripheral functions available on a single ship.
 Famous general propose microcontroller families are 8051, PIC and AVR microcontrollers.
 These microcontrollers can be programmed in Assembly, C and Basic languages via specific development environment.
 The most famous environment for 8051 family program development is Keil uVision.
 It has provision of programming both in C and Assembly language.